LabMobi/project-creator-android/README.md

 #### Modules

-There are currently 4 modules in the project:
+There are 4 modules in the project:

-- app - Main Android application and UI
+- app - Main Android application and UI.
+Activities, Fragments, ViewModels, related utilities, etc
-- app-common - Code shared between different modules
+- app-common - Code shared between different modules.
+Utilities, extensions, etc
 - app-infrastructure - Communications with the outside world.
 Data storage, network, etc
-- app-domain - Core application classes and logic
+- app-domain - Application domain logic.
+Use-cases, entities, gateways, etc.

 These modules are a starting point but not an actual best practice to follow in every project.
 The current structure is effectively the same as having separate packages within a single Gradle module.
 Different modules make it easier to not depend on the wrong classes in the wrong places.